Menu

 Owned By: Commonwealth of Massachusetts

-A 0.7-mile paved walking trail along the Weymouth Back River, and a convenient place to launch your canoe or kayak.
+Abigail Adams State Park in Weymouth features 0.7-mile paved walking trail along the Weymouth Back River.
+It is a convenient spot to launch your canoe or kayak.
 Stroller-friendly.
 Part of the Back River Trail.
-Extend your visit next door at the Kibby Property (a trail connects them).
-Featured in South Shore Quests.
+Extend your visit by following the trail to the Kibby Property next door.
+This property is featured in South Shore Quests.

 Features

-Part of the Massachusetts Department of Conservation & Recreation’s (DCR) Back River Reservation, this property used to house a car dealership and a marine dredging operation.
-It was reopened as a park in 2016.
+Part of the Massachusetts Department of Conservation & Recreation’s (DCR) Back River Reservation, this property was formerly a car dealership and a marine dredging operation.
+It was dedicated in 2003 and fully established as a park in 2016.
 It is part of the Back River Trail, a series of open space properties along the Weymouth Back River.

 Follow the Back River Watershed Association for more information about the Weymouth Back River.